python/cpython/Doc/install/index.rst

 perform the build/install (i.e., to run the setup script), but install modules into the third-party module directory of a different Python installation (or something that looks like a different Python installation).
-If this sounds a trifle unusual, it is---that's why the "home scheme" comes first.
+If this sounds a trifle unusual, it is---that's why the user and home schemes come before.
 However, there are at least two known cases where the prefix scheme will be useful.

 First, consider that many Linux distributions put Python in :file:`/usr`, rather